 7. What was your overall goal in taking on this project?

-Below is a fictional example of a project that uses the above questions as a guide:
+Below is an example of a project that uses the above questions as a guide: